Spyderisk/system-modeller-adaptor/README.md

 This section describes how to enable and configure the Spyderisk risk reporting functionality provided by the external [risk-report](https://github.com/Spyderisk/risk-report) tool.
-The risk reporting currently is not included with the adaptor, so it must be insalled separetely.
+The risk reporting is currently not included with the adaptor, so it must be installed separately.

 ### Build Docker Adaptror image